FreeSlave/qt-sprite-image-plugin/README.md

 ## Installing for KDE4

 This plugin is specially useful when using with KDE.
-After installing Dolphin and Krusader should be able to show sprite previews and Gwenview should be able to show sprite animation.
+After plugin is installed Gwenview should be able to show sprite animation.
+To enable sprite previews in Dolphin and Krusader you must enable "Half-Life sprites" in Dolphin General/Previews settings.

 ### Using CMake